Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

    :language: python
    :emphasize-lines: 17

-(Only the highlighted line needs to be changed.)

-(Only the highlighted line needs to be added)
+(Only the highlighted line needs to be added.)

 Running ``setup.py develop``
 ============================